cenyangWu/Probabilistic-Inclusion-Depth/README.md

 - **CBD**: Contour Band Depth
 - **Prob-IoU**: Probabilistic IoU-based depth
 - **ISM**: Isosurface Similarity Map depth

+*Note: The data generation and implementations of eID and CBD in the scatterplot matrix comparison are adapted from [paper-multimodal-contour-depth](https://github.com/chadepl/paper-multimodal-contour-depth).*

+**3D Rendering with Blender**:
+The `BoxplotRendering/` directory contains scripts for creating 3D visualizations of contour boxplots using Blender.
+These scripts generate photorealistic renderings with refraction effects.

 ## ✨ Method Overview